-Nestled on the bank of the mighty Columbia River, the sweet little town of Hood River has a climate that’s perfect for growing many things — grapes for wine, berries, apples and pears, pumpkins, flowers — the list goes on.
+Nestled on the bank of the mighty Columbia River (about 62 miles east of Portland, OR), the sweet little town of Hood River has a climate that’s perfect for growing many things — grapes for wine, berries, apples and pears, pumpkins, flowers — the list goes on.

 With dozens of wineries, orchards, and flower farms, the Hood River valley looks like it was taken out of a storybook.

 Green rolling hills are flanked by the snow capped peaks of Mount Hood to the south and Mount Adams to the north.
 Red barns and cute farmhouses dot the landscape.
 Fruit orchards and flower fields hug the small road that winds its way through the valley.